rsm31/BlinktPlugin/README.md

 2. A Blinkt!
 RGB LED board attached to the Raspberry Pi GPIO connector.

 3. A Linux OS distribution compatible with Apama on the Raspberry Pi.
-This software was developed and tested on a Rapberry Pi 3 running Raspian (based on Debian Jessie, kernel version 4.4, gcc 4.9.2) but other distributions may also work.
+This software was developed and tested on a Rapberry Pi 3 running Raspian (based on Debian Stretch, kernel version 4.9.59, gcc 6.3.0) but other distributions should also work.
 Raspian images can be downloaded from https://www.raspberrypi.org/downloads/

 4. The `wiringPi` library, which should be available by default on any modern Linux distribution for the Raspberry Pi.
 If necessary `wiringPi` can be downloaded from from http://wiringpi.com/

-5. Apama version 9.12 or higher.
+5. Apama version 10.1 or higher.
 The Apama Core Community Edition for Raspberry Pi can be downloaded from http://www.apamacommunity.com/downloads/.

 6. The `GPIOPlugin` for Apama, compatible with the version of Apama you are using.
 The `GPIOPlugin` for Apama 9.12 can be downloaded from http://www.apamacommunity.com/gpio-plugin-for-apama-core-community-edition-on-a-raspberry-pi/.
+This version of the GPIOPlugin will also run on Apama 10.1.
 The plugin should be built and installed in your Apama installation.

 ## Build & Installation